 “But—”

-“Sairek, no!
+“Sairek, no–!
 Come on!
-Finding out what happened to your mother won’t matter if you end up dead!”
+Finding out what happened to your mother won’t matter if you end up dead or in prison!”
 Nayleen hissed, before looking back to Jimmy.
 “Hey, why don’t you just send some of your other guys to look into it?”

-“I don’t have many people working for me and those that are, are currently not available...”
+“I don’t have many people working for me and those that are, are currently not available, and even if I did, I may not even be able to trust them with this information...”
 Jimmy sighed in frustration.
 "The association doesn't have dozens and dozens of people.
 Even if you include myself, we still aren't even ten people."

 “What do you mean ‘not available’?
 The heck are they doing?!”
 Nayleen seethed angrily.

 “The last of the few men I had went off to bodyguard a merchant headed into Ceareste towards Lamen and then trading from there to Kior capital before making a return trip to Masirean from there.
 It will probably be another month or so before they arrive back and that’s far too long.
 Besides, if any of my men defies orders from the King by abandoning a job like that, then they could be reprimanded as well and it could be traced back to me and then I would be in deep trouble too.
 That is why I am here unofficially.
-I’m already breaking a lot of rules just being here and the longer I am here the more at risk I become.”
+I’m already breaking a lot of rules just being here and the longer I am here the more at risk I become that somebody official notices anything.”
 Jimmy explained.
+"What I am doing by just telling you this information, even though Masirean is allied to Ceareste is treason.
+I could be put into the death penalty for this.

 “Ugh… damn politics…” Nayleen swore through clenched teeth.

-“If we went with you it would make all three of us spies...”
+“If we went with you through unofficial channels it would make all three of us spies...”
 Nayleen warned him carefully.
 "Just because the two kingdoms are allies does not make one above the law from the other."

 “She’s right Sairek…” Cyial warned him as well.
-“Technically, because of your status, you are still a part of Ceareste’s military.
-You’re second in command of the country after your father, Sairek.
-You would be breaching so many rules on politics and war… I—I don’t even want to think what kind of storm us getting caught for this could potentially bring… It would be the end of the alliance, for sure.”
+“Technically, because of your status, and now because of your age, you are officially a part of Ceareste’s military.
+You’re second in command of the country after your father, Sairek and you can now command your military subjects in official capacity.
+You would be breaching so many rules on politics and war… I—I don’t even want to think what kind of storm us getting caught for this could potentially bring… It would be the end of the alliance for sure if the King found out.”

-“But if he is hiding something and we go in officially earlier than expected, that would be setting off major flags to him that something is up, especially me, the Prince showing up at his doorstep announced…” Sairek growled, looking away from them.
+“But if he is hiding something and we go in officially earlier than expected, that would be setting off major flags to him that something is up, especially me, the Prince showing up at his doorstep announced… And he would be watching us like a hawk.
+There's no way he'd just let me waltz in knowing the real reason.”
+Sairek growled, looking away from them.
 Those reinforcements... they haven't arrived yet, have they?"
 Sairek asked, looking up at Jimmy, who shook his head no.

 “Does it even matter?
 You shouldn’t go!”
 Nayleen protested.